 Keiki Performing Arts Workshop (KPAW)

-“Keiki Performing Arts Workshop" is a FREE two-week Summer musical theatre performing arts camp for students entering grades 3-6, from July 28 to August 10, 2014.
+“Keiki Performing Arts Workshop" is a FREE two-week Summer musical theatre performing arts camp for students entering grades 3-6.
+Applications for the 2015 KPAW will be available in early summer 2015.

 Founded in 2011, KPAW introduces children to different aspects of the performing arts.
 After a physical warm-up, students participate in numerous acting games that involve physical awareness, improvisation and quick thinking.
 They rehearse music numbers each day, learning lyrics, tunes and dances for the numbers.
 Students also do theatre related arts and crafts, including: costuming and set design.
 At the end of the camp, the keiki perform for their family and friends.